axiomgaming/lostark_theory/kakul_saydon/kakul_notes.md

 - Can do this pattern either left-to-right or reversed.
 Assuming left-to-right:
 - Hammer the 2nd card.
 - Hammer the 5th card.
-- If no kakul, it's the 7th card.
+- If no Kakul, it's the 7th card.

 #### 80: Maze